ccamel/awesome-ccamel/README.md

 - [filebrowser/filebrowser](https://github.com/filebrowser/filebrowser) - 📂 Web File Browser
 - [fission/fission](https://github.com/fission/fission) - Fast and Simple Serverless Functions for Kubernetes
 - [fission/fission-workflows](https://github.com/fission/fission-workflows) - Workflows for Fission: Fast, reliable and lightweight function composition for serverless functions
+- [fleetdm/fleet](https://github.com/fleetdm/fleet) - Fleet is the lightweight, programmable telemetry platform for servers and workstations.
+Get comprehensive, customizable data from all your devices and operating systems — without the downtime risk.
 - [flimzy/donewriter](https://github.com/flimzy/donewriter) - DoneWriter provides an http.ResponseWriter which can report if a response has been sent or not.
 - [forbole/bdjuno](https://github.com/forbole/bdjuno) - BDJuno is the official Juno implementation for BigDipper, the open-source block explorer for Cosmos
 - [francesconi/go-rampart](https://github.com/francesconi/go-rampart) - Determine how intervals relate to each other.